Rohit-2012/weather_app_2.0/README.md

 1. Clone the repository
 2. Install dependencies using `npm install`
+3. Register on https://www.visualcrossing.com and https://geocode.maps.co to get API key for weather data and geocoding
+4. Create .env file in the root directory and add weather API key as VITE_API_KEY and geocoding API key as VITE_GEOCODING_API_KEY
-3. Run the development server using `npm run dev`
+5. Run the development server using `npm run dev`

 ## Usage